-Apps are available for the Amazon Fire, Android, Android TV, iOS, Linux, macOS and Windows device platforms.
+Apps are available for the Amazon Fire, Android, Android TV, iOS, Linux, macOS (with native M1 Mac support), and Windows device platforms.
 Browser extensions are available for the Chrome and Firefox platforms, as is router compatibility.
 Up to 6 devices can connect concurrently to the service.

 - Blazing fast speeds

 - Low-priced subscription options

 BEST VPN FOR AUSTRALIA:NordVPN is the best choice for VPN protection while connecting to the internet from inside of Australia.
 The provider offers reliable access to content around the globe.
 A 30-day, no-risk money-back guarantee is available.